Types of Bets Explained: Understand Accas, System Bets & Bankers

-Focus on Draw No Bet (DNB) selections, each-way bets (greyhound racing, motorsport, horse racing bets etc.) and exploit other Asian Handicap markets more often.
-When these picks are voided, the number of folds in your acca will be reduced and you’ll still have a good chance of landing a profit or at least braking even.
-With the use of Asian Handicap types of bets you can win multiple bets easier because not all selections must win in order for the ticket to generate earnings.
+Focus on Draw No Bet (DNB) selections, each-way bets (greyhound racing, motorsport, horse racing bets, etc.) and exploit other Asian Handicap markets more often.
+When these picks are voided, the number of folds in your acca will be reduced, and you’ll still have a good chance of landing a profit or at least breaking even.
+With the use of Asian Handicap types of bets, you can win multiple bets easier because not all selections must win for the ticket to generate earnings.

 Another trick you have to learn is that the acca bonus is not exactly your best friend.
 The more selections you add on the betting slips, the worse the payout gets, so the total odds don’t actually reflect the true probabilities.
 Accumulator betting is a key part of most bookies’ business, so keep that in mind when picking outcomes for a betting slip.

-Seven selections are usually too many, but a Super Heinz could just do the trick for you.
-If you are used to wager on sevenfold accumulators try lowering to a six-fold accumulator.
-From there try to steadily lower the number to five selections and try to stay under this limit.
-If you have the patience to wager on three selections you’ll see how much your hit rate will increase.
-Of course, the winnings will be lower (unless you increase the unit stakes) for the bets on three selections, but nonetheless winning selections will guarantee a decent return based on your bet stake.
+Seven selections are usually too many, but a Super Heinz could do the trick for you.
+If you are used to wagering on sevenfold accumulators, try lowering to a six-fold accumulator.
+From there, try to steadily reduce the number to five selections and try to stay under this limit.
+If you have the patience to wager on three selections, you’ll see how much your hit rate will increase.
+Of course, the winnings will be lower (unless you raise the unit stakes) for the bets on three selections, but winning selections will guarantee a decent return based on your bet stake.

 Look for short odds and limit your betting slip to five selections if you want to increase your chances of winning.
-However, don’t pick short price favourites without properly analysing the match.
-In order to do that, you’re better off ignoring the popular football betting tips presented by bookies and their acca generators.
+However, don’t pick short price favourites without adequately analysing the match.
+To do that, you’re better off ignoring the popular football betting tips presented by bookies and their acca generators.
 It’s not necessarily a bad idea to follow a betting blog that provides football accumulator betting tips, although you should always come up with your own accumulator betting tips!

 Be careful not to fall into the trap believing that those amazing stories where punters win hundreds of thousands of pounds from a £2 bet are anything other than once-in-a-lifetime wins.
 You might be tempted to think that many punters made a small fortune backing Leicester City’s Premier League success back in 2016, but when you come to think of it, how often do such things happen?
 Well, definitely not too often, maybe once in a lifetime, no?